Espolz/ldjam40/README.md

 ## How did you made this game ?
 This game has been made using a premade project using JavaScript ES6 : [Right here !](https://github.com/lean/phaser-es6-webpack)

-### List of tools we used to make our game :
-Obviously, we used Git and GitHub, but you already knew that given that you are on our GitHub page...

 #### Exploitation systems :
 * [Ubuntu Gnome version 16.04](https://ubuntugnome.org/)
 * Windows 7